Table of Content

-The software Performance Testing process involves testing of various software applications to ensure that they will perform well under expected performance criteria like Users Load, Data Load, Response Time, Hits per second etc. The objective of such type of performance testing is to eliminate software performance bottlenecks.
+The software Performance Testing process involves testing various software applications to ensure that they will perform well under expected performance criteria like Users Load, Data Load, Response Time, Hits per second, etc. The objective of such type of performance testing is to eliminate software performance bottlenecks.

 - For the first test case, you can see when 10000 visitors use the website at the same time, and also make sure the response time is less than 10 seconds.